mhx/dwarfs/doc/dwarfs.md

   be an integer value.
 Suffixes `ms`, `s`, `m`, `h` are supported.
   If no suffix is given, the value will be assumed to be in seconds.

+- `-o perfmon=`*name*:
+  Enable performance monitoring for the list of comma-separated components.
+  This option is only available if the project was built with performance monitoring enabled.
+Available components include `fuse`, `filesystem_v2` and `inode_reader_v2`.

 There's two particular FUSE options that you'll likely need at some point, e.g. when trying to set up an `overlayfs` mount on top of a DwarFS image: